fpapado/react-lazy-images/README.md

 In other words, once the image is in view, you can kick off a request to load the image, and only swap it once loaded.
 This prevents swapping a half-loaded image (i.e. one that is still scanning top-to-bottom), and allows the transition to be smoother.

-The interface is similar to LazyImage:
+The interface is similar to `LazyImageBasic`:
 ```
 TODO: show render prop
 src ...